-This process, called cellular immunity, is of great importance to protect the body against a variety of viruses and cancer cells.
-Cellular immunity is also the main cause of the rejection of organ transplants.
+This process, called cellular immunity, is of great importance in protecting the body against various viruses and cancer cells.
+Cellular immunity is also the leading cause of the rejection of organ transplants.

 The genetics of antibody formation

-One of the central problems in the understanding of the genetics of the immune system has been to explain the genetic regulation of the production of antibodies.
+One of the central problems in understanding the genetics of the immune system has been to explain the genetic regulation of the production of antibodies.

-Immunobiologists have shown that the system can produce more than one million specific antibodies, each corresponding to a particular antigen.
+Immunobiologists have shown that the system can produce more than one million specific antibodies corresponding to a particular antigen.

-It would be difficult to imagine that each antibody is encoded by a separate gene, such an arrangement would require a disproportionate participation of the entire human genome.
+It would be difficult to imagine that each antibody is encoded by a separate gene; such an arrangement would require disproportionate participation of the entire human genome.

-Recombinant DNA analysis has illuminated the mechanisms by which a limited number of immunoglobulin genes can encode this large number of antibodies.
+Recombinant DNA analysis has illuminated how a limited number of immunoglobulin genes can encode this large number of antibodies.